 Discovery Metals has adopted a Board Charter, which sets out the functions reserved to the Board.
 The Board Charter is available here.

-The Company also adopted a Financial Delegations Matrix, which clearly sets out the authorisations delegated to each level of management and staff.
-The Financial Delegations Matrix is approved by the Board.
+The Company also adopted a Delegation of Authority Framework, which clearly sets out the authorisations delegated to each level of senior executives, management and staff.
+The Delegation of Authority Framework is approved by the Board and reviewed on a regular basis.
+The Delegation of Authority Framework was updated and approved on 19 June 2014.

 Terms of Director’s appointment